Hydrogen Fuel Cells vs Hydrogen Combustion Engines

 Hydrogen Filling Station Pump in the UK

 Hydrogen combustion engines work in a similar way to petrol/diesel engines.
-They ignite compressed hydrogen gas, which turns the engine, and delivers power to the wheels.
+They ignite compressed hydrogen gas in the engine cylinders, which turns the engine, and delivers power to the wheels.
+They’re filled up with hydrogen in the same way you’d fill a conventional car with fossil fuels, and emmit waste products (mainly water and nitrgoen oxides) through an exhaust.

-On the other hand, HFC vehicles are more comparable to EVs.
+On the other hand, HFC vehicles are more comparable to EVs than fossil fuel vehicles.
 They use the hydrogen gas to trigger an electrochemical reaction, which generates a current, charges the battery, and powers electric motors to drive the wheels.
+Unlike lithium-ion EVs, they still have an exhaust, but the only waste product produced from the reaction is pure H2O.

 Are hydrogen vehicles classed as EVs?

 Hydrogen combustion (H2-ICE) vehicles, on the other hand, are classed as ‘low carbon vehicles’.
-They’re treated similarly to hybrids or AFVs like biofuel/LPG vehicles.
+They’re treated similarly to hybrids, or alternative fuel vehicles, such as those powered by biofuels or LPG.

 Read more: The Pros & Cons of Commercial EVs for Fleets

-Hydrogen fuel cells use pressurised hydrogen gas and oxygen to trigger an electrochemical reaction, which generates a current, and powers the vehicle’s electric drivetrain, which is similar to an EV.
+Hydrogen fuel cells use pressurised hydrogen gas, along with oxygen, to trigger an electrochemical reaction - which generates a current, and powers the vehicle’s electric drivetrain, which is similar in design to an EV.

-The only waste products of this reaction are heat and water vapour - pure H2O - which are safely expelled through an exhaust system.
+The only waste products of this reaction are heat and water vapour - pure H2O - which are safely expelled through an exhaust system - like you’d find on a conventional car, but much cleaner!

 Conceptual photograph representing a hydrogen fuel cell - a type of electronic battery powered by hydrogen gas

-What are the benefits of HFC over Hydrogen Combustion?
+What are the benefits of Hydrogen Fuel Cells over Hydrogen Combustion?

-What are the challenges of hydrogen fuel cells?
+What are the challenges of using hydrogen fuel cells in vehicles?

-The uptake of HFC vehicles has been slowed significantly due to a lack of refuelling infrastructure, as well as the expensive nature of raw hydrogen gas.
+The uptake of hydrogen fuel cell vehicles has been slowed significantly due to a lack of investment in public refuelling infrastructure, as well as the expensive nature of raw hydrogen gas.

 There are currently just 15 hydrogen refuelling stations in the UK, making HFC vehicles incredibly difficult for fleets and their drivers to operate without investment in self-owned infrastructure.